BUY TICKETS HERE:

 at the stunning

-Experience the world through flavors from around the globe paired with the award winning wines of Pilot Peak.
-Enjoy an evening of new flavors, friends, live music and a silent auction to raise funds for the Fire Safe Council of Nevada County.
+Experience the world through flavors from around the globe paired with local fine wines and craft beers.
+Enjoy an evening of new flavors, friends, music and a silent auction to raise funds for the fire prevention programs and services of Fire Safe Council of Nevada County!

 2012 Wine & Culinary Adventure